-If you're keen on digital photography and prefer uploading your own visuals to a website, it is likely that you have ran into the discussion about Colour Space settings on your camera offering you main colour spaces - Adobe RGB (1998) and sRGB.
-Even more likely, you have came across the opinion that using AdobeRGB enhances the colours in your pictures under particular conditions and therefore it is worthy to consider shooting with it.
+If you’re keen on digital photography, it is likely that you have ran into the discussion about Colour Space settings on your camera offering you main the main colour spaces – Adobe RGB (1998) and sRGB.
+Even more likely, you have came across the opinion that using AdobeRGB enhances the colours in your pictures and therefore it is worthy to consider shooting and editing in it.

 Technically, the AdobeRGB represents wider colour gamut but is there any practical reason for choosing it as your preferred work space?

 We’ve examined the efficiency by shooting and editing in both AdobeRGB and sRGB and compared the end results.